Corey Bailey

 Many brands of professional polyester audio tape had a coating on the backside

-(opposite the oxide) of the tape.
+of the tape (opposite the oxide).
 Many brands of audio tape had a back coating

 that was electrically conductive.
 The back coating performs some important

-1) The foremost purpose is to help prevent static buildup, which could cause
+1) The foremost purpose is to help prevent static buildup, which can cause arcing

 2) While helping to eliminate static, the same back coating allows for more even

-3) The back coating also serves as an insulating layer that helped prevent print
+3) The back coating also serves as an insulating layer that helpes prevent print

 through, a condition in which the recorded magnetic field migrates from one layer